dmstern/npmfrog/README.md

 npm i -g npmfrog
 ```

-Duplicate the file `.SAMPLE.npmfrogrc.json` and rename it to `.npmfrogrc.json` (either leave it in the project directory or put it in your home directory).

 ## Usage

 ```bash
 npmfrog
 ```

+At the first start up, npmFrog will create a config file in your home directory under `~/.npmfrog/config.json`.
+Please fill this file with with your artifactory properties.

 Browse to npmFrog instance [http://localhost:8000](http://localhost:8000).